Dynamic random-access memory: Page mode DRAM

-Static column is a variant of fast page mode in which the column address does not need to be stored in, but rather, the address inputs may be changed with C̅A̅S̅ held low, and the data output will be updated accordingly a few nanoseconds later.
+Static column is a variant of fast page mode in which the column address does not need to be latched, but rather the address inputs may be changed with C̅A̅S̅ held low, and the data output will be updated accordingly a few nanoseconds later.

 Nibble mode is another variant in which four sequential locations within the row can be accessed with four consecutive pulses of C̅A̅S̅.
-The difference from normal page mode is that the address inputs are not used for the second through fourth C̅A̅S̅ edges; they are generated internally starting with the address supplied for the first C̅A̅S̅ edge.
+The difference from normal page mode is that the address inputs are not used for the second through fourth C̅A̅S̅ edges but are generated internally starting with the address supplied for the first C̅A̅S̅ edge.
+The predictable addresses let the chip prepare the data internally and respond very quickly to the subsequent C̅A̅S̅ pulses.

 Extended data out DRAM

 Extended data out DRAM (EDO DRAM) was invented and patented in the 1990s by Micron Technology who then licensed technology to many other memory manufacturers.
-EDO RAM, sometimes referred to as Hyper Page Mode enabled DRAM, is similar to Fast Page Mode DRAM with the additional feature that a new access cycle can be started while keeping the data output of the previous cycle active.
+EDO RAM, sometimes referred to as hyper page mode enabled DRAM, is similar to fast page mode DRAM with the additional feature that a new access cycle can be started while keeping the data output of the previous cycle active.
 This allows a certain amount of overlap in operation (pipelining), allowing somewhat improved performance.
 It is up to 30% faster than FPM DRAM, which it began to replace in 1995 when Intel introduced the 430FX chipset with EDO DRAM support.
 Irrespective of the performance gains, FPM and EDO SIMMs can be used interchangeably in many (but not all) applications.